Galal Amer

 Galal Amer (جلال عامر; 23 July 1952 – 12 February 2012) was an Egyptian journalist, well known for his sarcasm and sense of humor.
-He graduated from Egyptian Military Academy, and fought in several wars, such as War of Attrition and October War.
+He graduated from Egyptian Military Academy, and fought in several wars, such as the War of Attrition and October War.
 He is an inspiration for many Arabian sarcastic journalists.
-After his death, a street was named after him in Alexandria, where he was born.
+After his death, a street was named in honour of him in his hometown of Alexandria.

 Journalism and publications

-Galal Amer studied law and philosophy, and used to write short stories and poems, and some of them got published.
-He started as a journalist in Al-Kahera newspaper, and then his articles were published by several newspapers, and he wrote a daily article in Al-masry Al-youm newspaper called "Takhareef", then he started to use the social networks to publish his articles and views, and got followed by hundred of thousands of admirers.
+Galal Amer studied law and philosophy, and used to write short stories and poems, some of which got published.
+He started as a journalist in Al-Kahera newspaper, and then his articles were published by several newspapers, and he wrote a daily article in Al-masry Al-youm newspaper called "Takhareef", then he started to use the social networks to publish his articles and views, and got followed by hundreds of thousands of admirers.

 He wrote Masr Ala Kaf Afreet, which got published in 2009; it discusses Egypt's biggest problems in a humorous way, and the average Egyptian's troubled life.
 Another of his well-known books is Estkalet Raees Araby, which got published in 2010.